---

 turbo run build --filter=my-cargo-binary

-# Build affected packages
+# Test affected crates

-turbo run build --affected
+turbo run test --affected

 ```